vsetang/Pairwise-Comparison-Genotypes/README.txt

 			2 - Homozygote Alternate
 			. - Missing

-OUTPUT:	Tab delimated text file with the the paired sample and their score of
+OUTPUT:	Two tab delimated text file with the the paired sample and their score of
 	either 0 or 1 in one file and a full listing in a second file.

 			Samp1	Samp2	Score